eli64s/Python-Markov-Chain-Sentence-Creator/README.md

 # Python-Markov-Chain-Sentence-Creator
-A Jupyter Notebook that generates sentences using a Markov chain stochastic model.
-The input of this model uses a list vocabulary synonyms and a string of each word used in an example sentence.
+This notebook generates sentences using a Markov chain stochastic model.
+The input of this model takes a user-defined vocabulary word and creates a list of sentences composed of synonyms of the input word.
+The synonyms are extracted using the Natural Language Toolkit module and a vocabulary API is leveraged to collect the sentences.

-The example input used in this notebook is included below, with the vocabulary synonyms in bold:
-- He was **upbraided** for his slovenly appearance
-- She **chastised** his colleagues for their laziness
-- His mother came out and **berated** me for raising my voice
-- She had **rebuked** him for drinking too much
-- Mom took Anna away, **scolding** her for her bad behavior
-- He was **reproved** for obscenity
-- His wife **reproached** him with cowardice
-- They **lambasted** the report as a gross distortion of the truth
-- A judge was **censured** in 1983 for a variety of types of injudicious conduct
-- The papers that had been **excoriating** him were now lauding him
-- She **admonished** me for appearing at breakfast unshaven
+The structure of this notebook can be divided into four sections:
+- User defined vocabulary word input, used to generate synonyms via the Natural Language Toolkit module
+- Example sentences of each synonym are extracted from an API
+- Function created for the Markov chain model
+- Sentence generation

-This notebook is fairy straightforward and there are many oppurtunities to enhance this model's accuracy, specifically feeding the model with more sentence data.
-My end goal is to implement this as a feature in my [Vocabulary Flashcard Web-Application](https://github.com/eli64s/Django-Flashcard-Web-App).
+I hope to improve this model over time by refining the data inputs for the model, and eventually look to include this script as a module in my [Vocabulary Flashcard Web-Application](https://github.com/eli64s/Django-Flashcard-Web-App).
 Feel free to ask questions and suggest areas of improvement!